hnginternship5/HNGInternship/introduction.md

 > The HNG internship is a 3-month remote internship designed to find and develop the most talented software developers.

  Please invite others who are interested in learning to code.
-Using this link: [Click Me!](https://join.slack.com/t/hnginternship5/shared_invite/enQtNTgwMTIwMTQ4MDMyLTgyYTU1MTc5YzZiZTJmN2E1MmI0MGJhNmYzY2ZiNzdhNDEwZjM3ODlkY2FlMjNlMmNmMzE2NDQ0OWJmOWJhNGY)
+Using this link: [https://bit.ly/join_hnginternship5](https://bit.ly/join_hnginternship5)

 > Please do invite others who may be interested in the internship